wadi-1000/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. The script on this file (8-firstdelete) deletes the file betty in /tmp/my_first_directory.

 10. The script on this file (9-firstdirdeletion) deletes the directory my_first_directory/ in /tmp.

+11. The script on thid file (10-back) changes the working directory to the previous one.